ArbitRandomUser/MPVShow/readme.md

 Broken af, but works just about enough .

 ## Usage
-Make a file with .slinfo extension,(or any name and set `fname` in presentation.lua to it)
+MPVShow looks for a filename `yourawesomevideo.mp4.slinfo` when you try to open `youraweomsevideo.mp4`, This `.slinfo` file contains the information about the timestamps in the video as slides , more info on how to make the `.slinfo` file later

-Ideally we want to auto-detect something.mp4.slinfo when we play something.mp4
+Ideally we want to auto-detect
+`something.mp4.slinfo` when we play `something.mp4`
-, but i didnt get that working.
+, but i didn't get that working.
 For some reason `mp.getproperty("filename")` just didnt work :( .
 So right now manually setting
-`fname` in presentation.lua .
+`fname` in presentation.lua is the only way.
 If you do get it working lemme know how .

-Change `fname` to apropriate .slinfo file in  presentation.lua and run with
+Make your `yourawesomevideo.mp4.slinfo`, Change `fname` to filename of the video (`youraweomsevideo.mp4`) in  presentation.lua and run with
 ```
  mpv --script=presentation.lua yourawesomevideo.mp4
 ```